Your browser is out of date!

 • Install heat exchanger from waste lines.
 This is more feasible if replacing waste lines.
 [COMPMOD]

-• Due to the chemical and biological properties of wastewater, a biofilm will build up on the heat transfer surfaces which can impair heat transfer.
+• Locations within the sewer system for energy recovery from wastewater are at the apartment level, at building level, and in the sewer pipe network.
+The wastewater shall be prescreened prior to being pumped to the heat exchanger to prevent debris from affecting system operation.
+Due to the chemical and biological properties of wastewater, a biofilm will build up on the heat transfer surfaces which can impair heat transfer.
 Preventative cleaning of the heat exchanger surfaces is required.

 • Manufactures of systems include SHARC Energy Systems – Pirahana Series, Huber Technology – Huber Heat Exchanger Rowin, Huber Technology – Huber Heat Exchanger ThermWin, Renew Ability Energy (REI) – Drain Water Heat Recovery Systems

 • Prioritize decentralized and/or distributed domestic hot water systems (per building or per unit, as appropriate).
-[PACT] [SA]
+[SA]

 • Decouple and electrify domestic hot water systems.
 [SA]